emplify-software/statamic-cookie-dialog/README.md

 - Remove or obscure the required attribution link to emplify software GmbH without explicit permission
 - Redistribute the Software in any form, whether modified or unmodified, to any third party

-The attribution link to emplify software GmbH on the bottom of the cookie dialog will automatically be hidden when you buy the [pro version](https://statamic.com/addons/emplify-software/cookie-dialog) of this addon.
+The attribution link to emplify software GmbH in the cookie dialog will automatically be removed when you purchase the [pro version](https://statamic.com/addons/emplify-software/cookie-dialog) of this addon.

 ## 🛟 Support